Purdue-CS193/homework-0-VinathiMuthyala/index.md

+# Vinathi's First CS193 Homework

+- Run by TAs
+- No midterms
+- No finals
+- Learning things that will actually be useful for my major

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.